 South Korea says it will pursue all options to avoid Samsung strike

+Just one day of suspension at Samsung Electronics' semiconductor factory is expected to incur direct losses of as much as US$667.68 million, said Prime Minister Kim Min-seok.

-SEOUL, May 17 : South Korea will pursue all options, including emergency arbitration, to avoid a labour strike at the country's biggest employer Samsung Electronics and to minimise any damage if one does occur, its prime minister said on Sunday.
+SEOUL: South Korea will pursue all options, including emergency arbitration, to avoid a labour strike at the country's biggest employer Samsung Electronics and to minimise any damage if one does occur, its prime minister said on Sunday (May 17).

 The world's largest memory chip maker and its South Korean labour union will resume pay talks on Monday with a government mediator, in a move that could ease concerns over a potentially disruptive strike at the tech giant that accounts for nearly a quarter of the country's exports.